Azure/Verified-Telemetry-Device-Sample/MXChip/AZ3166/readme.md

     IoTHub Host Name: XXX.azure-devices.net; Device ID: MyMXChipDevice.
     Connected to IoTHub.
-    Component sampleDevice Telemetry message send: {"soilMoistureExternal":2542,"accelerometerXExternal":1499,"temperature":31.63,"pressure":954.44,"humidityPercentage":58.34,"acceleration":-70.57,"magnetic":561}.
+    Component sampleDevice Telemetry message send: {"soilMoistureExternal1":2542,"soilMoistureExternal2":1499,"temperature":31.63,"pressure":954.44,"humidityPercentage":58.34,"acceleration":-70.57,"magnetic":561}.

     Fingerprint Template NOT Available!
-Please invoke command setResetFingerprintTemplate Telemetry accelerometerXExternal cannot be verified as a Fingerprint Template is not available!
+Please invoke command setResetFingerprintTemplate Telemetry soilMoistureExternal2 cannot be verified as a Fingerprint Template is not available!

     Fingerprint Template NOT Available!
-Please invoke command setResetFingerprintTemplate Telemetry accelerometerXExternal cannot be verified as a Fingerprint Template is not available!
+Please invoke command setResetFingerprintTemplate Telemetry soilMoistureExternal2 cannot be verified as a Fingerprint Template is not available!

     Fingerprint Template NOT Available!
-Please invoke command setResetFingerprintTemplate Telemetry soilMoistureExternal cannot be verified as a Fingerprint Template is not available!
+Please invoke command setResetFingerprintTemplate Telemetry soilMoistureExternal1 cannot be verified as a Fingerprint Template is not available!

     Fingerprint Template NOT Available!
-Please invoke command setResetFingerprintTemplate Telemetry soilMoistureExternal cannot be verified as a Fingerprint Template is not available!
+Please invoke command setResetFingerprintTemplate Telemetry soilMoistureExternal1 cannot be verified as a Fingerprint Template is not available!

     Received all properties